-2017 BOARD/STAFF PERFORMANCE EVALUATIONS
+2018 BOARD/STAFF PERFORMANCE EVALUATIONS

-Confidential Evaluation of GSPDC Board Performance
+SUMMARY Confidential Evaluation of GSPDC Board Performance

-Somewhat Somewhat Did Not
+Confidential Evalu Somewhat Somewhat Did Not

 Criteria Agree Agree Disagree Disagree Answer

-# # # #
+51135111 # # # # #

-Board members have a shared understanding 4
+Board members have a shared understanding 3 1

 of the mission and purpose of the Authority.

-The policies, practices and decisions of the 4
+The policies, practices and decisions of the

 Board are always consistent with this

 mission.

 Board members comprehend their role and 4

 fiduciary responsibilities and hold themselves

 and each other to these principles.

 The Board has adopted policies, by-laws, and 4

 practices for the effective governance,

 management and operations of the Authority

 and reviews these annually.

 The Board sets clear and measurable 4

 performance goals for the Authority that

 contribute to accomplishing its mission.

 The decisions made by Board members are 4

 arrived at through independent judgment

 and deliberation, free of political influence,

 pressure or self-interest.
+1

 Individual Board members communicate 4

 effectively with executive staff so as to be well

 informed on the status of all important

 issues.
+1

 Board members are knowledgeable about the 4

 Authority's programs, financial statements,

-reporting requirements, and other
+reporting requirements, and other transactions.

-transactions.
+3 1

-The Board meets to review and approve all 4

-documents and reports prior to public release
+The Board meets to review and approve all documents and reports prior to public release 3 1

 and is confident that the information being

 presented is accurate and complete.
-4

 The Board knows the statutory obligations of 4

 the Authority and if the Authority is in

 compliance with state law.
-4

 Board and committee meetings facilitate 4

-open, deliberate and thorough discussion,
+open, deliberate and thorough discussion, 1

 and the active participation of members.

-Board members have sufficient opportunity 3 1
+Board members have sufficient opportunity

-to research, discuss, question and prepare before decisions are made and votes taken.
-5 1
+to research, discuss, question and prepare 3

-Defore decisions are made and votes taken. l
+before decisions are made and votes taken.
+1

-Individual Board members feel empowered to delay votes, defer agenda items, or table actions if they feel additional information or discussion is required.
-4 The Board exercises appropriate oversight of the CEO and other executive staff, including setting performance expectations and reviewing performance annually.
-4 The Board has identified the areas of most risk to the Authority and works with management to implement risk mitigation strategies before problems occur.
-4 Board members demonstrate leadership and vision and work respectfully with each other.
-4
+Individual Board members feel empowered to 4

+delay votes, defer agenda items, or table

+actions if they feel additional information or

+discussion is required.

+The Board exercises appropriate oversight of 4

+the CEO and other executive staff, including

+setting performance expectations and

+reviewing performance annually.

+The Board has identified the areas of most 4

+risk to the Authority and works with

+management to implement risk mitigation

+strategies before problems occur.

+Board members demonstrate leadership and 3 1

+vision and work respectfully with each other.

-Name of Agency: Greater Syracuse Property Development Corporation Date Completed: March 28, 2017
+Name of Agency: Greater Syracuse Property Development Corporation Date Completed: March 19, 2019